Additional information for your visit

-You are entitled to a discounted ticket if you hold a valid military ID card.
-You are required to show a current military ID card on site to validate this discounted rate, and you cannot pre-book.
+You are entitled to a discounted ticket if you hold a valid military ID card (MoD Form 90).
+You are required to show this ID on site to validate the discounted rate, and you cannot pre-book.
 The discount for individual tickets is for the cardholder only.
 Discounted family tickets are also available when at least one of the adults attending is a military cardholder.

 You are permitted to spend as much time as you like within the Tower of London during opening hours on the date of your booking.
 You could spend the entire day at the Tower if you wanted a detailed visit, but we recommend allowing at least 3 hours, dependent on queues.

 Your admission ticket is valid for one entry only, and no re-entry is permitted.

 The Tower of London is a fortress, and has limited entry points.
 There is no fast track entry option and an element of queuing is to be expected on most days.
 All visitors are required to undergo a bag check before gaining admission.
 There may also be additional queuing for popular exhibitions once inside the Tower on busy days.

 These promotions can only be used to buy tickets on the day of your visit on site.
 Tickets cannot be purchased through our website.
 Separate terms and conditions apply - please check the relevant websites for more details.
 Tesco days out tokens cannot be used to purchase family tickets or membership.